THE CITY UNIVERSITY OF NEW YORK

 a.
 Engineering Controls.

-vii.
+viii.
 Public address system in academic and administrative buildings.
-(Note: system is scheduled to be replace and upgraded).

 b.
 Administrative or Work Practice Controls.